SimonTheLeg/konf-go/Readme.md

 ### 2. Install the konf shellwrapper

+Depending on whether you are using zsh/bash or fish, please use the following:

+#### A) zsh/bash

 Add the following to your `.zshrc` / `.bashrc` and restart your shell or re-source this file:

 ```sh